GeoLaux: A Benchmark for Evaluating MLLMs' Geometry Performance on Long-Step Problems Requiring Auxiliary Lines: Abstract

 \section{Abstract}

-Geometry problem solving (GPS) requires models to master diagram comprehension, logical reasoning, knowledge application, numerical computation, and auxiliary line construction.
-This presents a significant challenge for Multimodal Large Language Models (MLLMs).
-However, existing benchmarks for evaluating MLLM geometry skills overlook auxiliary line construction and lack fine-grained process evaluation, making them insufficient for assessing MLLMs' long-step reasoning abilities.
-To bridge these gaps, we present the GeoLaux benchmark, comprising 2,186 geometry problems, incorporating both calculation and proving questions.
-Notably, the problems require an average of 6.51 reasoning steps, with a maximum of 24 steps, and 41.8\% of them need auxiliary line construction.
-Building on the dataset, we design a novel five-dimensional evaluation strategy assessing answer correctness, process correctness, process quality, auxiliary line impact, and error causes.
-Extensive experiments on 13 leading MLLMs (including thinking models and non-thinking models) yield three pivotal findings: First, models exhibit substantial performance degradation in extended reasoning steps (nine models demonstrate over 50\% performance drop).
-Second, compared to calculation problems, MLLMs tend to take shortcuts when solving proving problems.
-Third, models lack auxiliary line awareness, and enhancing this capability proves particularly beneficial for overall geometry reasoning improvement.
-These findings establish GeoLaux as both a benchmark for evaluating MLLMs' long-step geometric reasoning with auxiliary lines and a guide for capability advancement.
-Our code and data is available at \url{https://github.com/Candice-yu/GeoLaux}
+Geometry problem solving (GPS) poses significant challenges for Multimodal Large Language Models (MLLMs) in diagram comprehension, knowledge application, long-step reasoning, and auxiliary line construction.
+However, current benchmarks lack fine-grained evaluation for long-step problems necessitating auxiliary construction.
+To address these limitations, we present GeoLaux, a fine-grained annotated dataset comprising 2186 calculation and proof problems.
+It features long-step reasoning (with an average solution length of 6.51 steps, maximum of 24 steps) and auxiliary line construction (required in 41.8\% of problems).
+Building on the dataset, we conduct a comprehensive five-dimensional evaluation of 23 leading MLLMs.
+The evaluation yields three pivotal findings: First, models perform significantly worse on long-step problems compared to short-step ones, with 18 models exhibiting a performance drop of over 50\%.
+Second, it is crucial to enhance models' understanding, awareness, and proficiency in auxiliary line construction, which is vital for overall geometric reasoning.
+Third, limited answer hints effectively improve process correctness, whereas explicit answers lead models to neglect intermediate reasoning steps.
+These findings position GeoLaux both to benchmark MLLMs geometry reasoning abilities and to guide their improvement.
+Data and code are available at \url{https://github.com/Candice-yu/GeoLaux}